lakshaya-nav/Beehive-simulation/README.md

 To run the recursive child beehive formation simulation, the file recursive_beehive_formation.py() should be run.

-This simulation utilizes many python libraries and toolboxes.
+This simulation utilises many python libraries and toolboxes.